 Dr Taghreed Yahia-Younis

 She is currently an Affiliate Lecturer at Tel Aviv University, with specific interest in sociology of strangers and gender studies.
-Her summer research will examine language and identity.
+Her research will examine language and identity.

 In her PhD research, she examined the intersections between Strangeness, politics and gender in Palestinian society in Israel.
 This research focused on "female strangers" – "Ghareebat" – and the social discourse constructing their position as "strangers" (including risks, opportunities and the strategies they use as coping mechanisms).
 Taghreed concludes, among other conclusions, that cultural and structural factors - both at communal and state level - as well as the interrelations between them explain the status of women as "strangers".